 This is a two-part project.

 Understanding the breadth of information on sea-level rise and its related hazards is a significant challenge, especially for communities with limited time and resources and a full plate.
 To reduce this barrier, the Resilience to Future Flooding project developed a series of short films (around 5 minutes each) covering ‘Sea-Level Rise 101’ basics and case studies of how different Gulf Coast communities are increasing their resilience to sea-level rise hazards with relatively small pots of money.

-Please note that the accompanying film research documentation, containing research and citations for all of the Resilience to Future Flooding short films, is on its way!
-If you would like a source for something in the films in the meantime, feel free to reach out to Mikaela.
+If you are interested in the accompanying film research documentation, containing research and citations for all of the Resilience to Future Flooding short films, you can access it here.
+If you have any questions, feel free to reach out to Mikaela.

 2. Financial Barriers